Success consists of going from failure to failure without loss of enthusiasm.

 I know that sounds strange.
 Because disillusionment isn’t usually good.
 It’s the feeling of disappointment we get when we find out that something isn’t as good as we believed it to be.
 But we can be disillusioned with people in a healthy way.

-Jesus shows us what that looks like in John 2, where it says that he did not commit himself to them…for He knew what was in man.
+Jesus shows us what that looks like in John chapter two, where it says that he did not commit himself to them…for He knew what was in man.

 The disillusionment which comes from God brings us to the place where we see men and women as they really are…The refusal to be disillusioned is the cause of much of the suffering in human life.
 It works in this way — if we love a human being and do not love God, we demand of him every perfection and every rectitude, and when we do not get it we become cruel and vindictive; we are demanding of a human being that which he or she cannot give.
 There is only one Being Who can satisfy the last aching abyss of the human heart, and that is the Lord Jesus Christ.